pflanze/functional-perl/docs/howto.md

 *bound* (re-initialized) to new values, but never mutated afterwards.
 This means there's no use thinking of variables as containers that can change; the same (instance of a) container always only ever gets one value.
-This is why functional languages tend to use the term "binding" instead of "variable": it's just giving a value a name, i.e. binding a name to it.
+This is [*I think, the author*] why functional languages tend to use the term "binding" instead of "variable": it's just giving a value a name, i.e. binding a name to it (versus offering a bucket whose content can be replaced).
 So, instead of this code:

     my @a;
     push @a, 1;